-A group of painters in France in the early 20th century, including Henri Matisse and André Derain, who used bold, vivid colours in their work.
+A group of painters in France in the early twentieth century, including Henri Matisse and André Derain, who used bold, vivid colours in their work.
 The name is derived from a derogatory remark from a critic who saw them as akin to wild beasts.

 A group of painters in France working between 1905 and 1908, including Henri Matisse, Andre Derain and Maurice Vlaminck, who used bold, vivid colours in their work.
 The name is derived from a derogatory remark made by a critic, who saw them as akin to ‘les fauves’, or ‘the wild beasts.’